evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 ## Operations

 Operations are the base components of the Ethereum Virtual Machine (EVM) which allow the execution of the smart contract logic.
-When a developer build a smart contract, the code written in Solidity, or Viper, is not directly interpretable by the EVM.
-Before being able to execute the code in the blockchain, the contract has to be compiled via one of the available compilers, like **solc**.
-The step of the compilation, convert the contract, written in a human readable language, into a sequence of operations that the virtual machine can interpret and execute to perform state transition or query the latest committed state.
+When a developer builds a smart contract, the code written in Solidity, or Viper, is not directly interpretable by the EVM.
+Before being able to execute the code in the blockchain, the contract has to be compiled via one of the available compilers, like [solc](https://docs.soliditylang.org/en/latest/using-the-compiler.html).
+The compilation converts the human readable contract code into a sequence of operations that the virtual machine can interpret and execute to perform state transitions or query the latest committed state.
-These operations are called, in the EVM context, **opcodes**, and are contained in a structure called **jump table**.
+These operations are called **opcodes**, and are contained in a structure called [**jump table**](https://github.com/evmos/evmos/blob/v19.0.0/x/evm/core/vm/jump_table.go#L120-L1094).

-Some example of operations are the addition, defined by the opcode `ADD`, and the subtraction, defined by the opcode `SUB`.

 Each opcode is defined by specifying the logic that has to be executed when it is called inside the EVM, its relationship with the memory, and the gas cost